4min-dev/ReduxCounterApp_V5/README.md

 EN | This project is a type A2 project.

-reactCounterApp is a large A2 type work that includes 6 versions of projects.
+ReduxCounterApp is a large A2 type work that includes 6 versions of projects.
 Each version includes improvements to the project, the final working version is V6.

 The following stack is present in this version of the project: